bupt-ai-cz/LLVIP/Term of Use and License.md

 ## Note

 Our data is mainly collected from 26 scenes, including 24 dark scenes and 2 daytime scenes.
 In each scene, we try to make different images contain different pedestrians, or same pedestrian with different poses or positions.
-However, it should be noted that the images of the same scene have the similar background.

 ## License